Political Science Bachelor of Science

 The Mercyhurst Center for Applied Politics has earned a national reputation for the skill and professionalism of our Political Science students, as they collect and analyze political data and provide unbiased assessments of public opinion.

-Dive into the exciting world of electoral politics by exploring the complex process of electing the president of the United States.
+Dive into the exciting world of electoral politics by exploring the complex process of electing the president of the United States and participating in a multi-week simulated campaign

 Through the Mercyhurst Center for Applied Politics (MCAP), you could complete a work-study, internship, or gain professional experience and newfound skills working in our on-campus polling center